Matthias-adR/zirconium-bluefin/README.md

 ## How do I use this?
 Currently, the best way to install Zirconium is to rebase from an existing Fedora Atomic install.
 We recommend [Bluefin](https://projectbluefin.io/), but it doesn't really matter.

-**Then, head over to https://github.com/zirconium-dev/zirconium in order to use actual Zirconium please.
+**Then, head over to https://github.com/zirconium-dev/zirconium in order to use actual Zirconium please.**

 Once you have some flavour of Fedora Atomic installed, run `sudo bootc switch ghcr.io/zirconium-dev/zirconium`

 ~~If you're having issues, ask for help in our [Discord](https://discord.gg/mmgNQpxwhW).
 We're working on ISOs.~~

 ## Can I still customize Niri/Noctalia?
 Yes!
-We do update our dotfiles in OS updates, however you're not forced to use them.
-We're hoping at some point to be able to make the dotfile update process less destructive.
+They do update their dotfiles in OS updates, however you're not forced to use them.
+They're hoping at some point to be able to make the dotfile update process less destructive.

 ## Zirconium is a stupid name.
 Why did you pick Zirconium?
 A weird wax baby made me.